jhamuskan1909/NyayaRTI-19/README.md

   - **Download PDF**: Formatted formal letter with official header, signature block, and fee details.
   - **Copy Portal Text**: Plain-text output optimized for Central and State online RTI portals.

+### Voice Input
+- Citizens can speak their grievance instead of typing it, using the browser's built-in speech recognition — lowering the barrier for citizens with low literacy or limited typing comfort.
+- A language toggle (**EN** / **हिं**) lets the citizen tell the app whether they're speaking English or Hindi, so speech is transcribed accurately in either language.
+- Listens continuously through natural pauses in speech and only stops when the citizen taps the mic again, so grievances can be dictated in full without being cut off mid-sentence.
+- Available in Chrome and Edge (browsers with Web Speech API support); other browsers fall back to text input.

+### Multilingual Conversational Replies
+- Detects whether the citizen is writing (or speaking) in English, Hindi, or Hinglish, and replies in that same language — so the back-and-forth clarification dialogue feels natural regardless of which language the citizen is most comfortable in.
+- The generated Form 'A' / Appeal document itself always remains in formal English, since that is the format required for submission to a government Public Information Officer.

 ### Deadline Forecasting
 - Automatically computes every statutory clock the moment an application is drafted — the **30-day Section 7(1) response window**, the **5-day Section 6(3)** transfer deadline, and the **30-day Section 19(1)** First Appeal filing window.
 - Surfaces a forward-looking timeline showing exactly when a citizen becomes eligible to escalate, so no statutory deadline is missed by accident.